OpenGeoVis/PVGeo/README.md

 ## How To Use the Plugins in this Repository

 To clone and use the plugins distributed in the repo for ParaView, you'll need [Python 2](https://www.python.org/downloads/) with the SciPy and NumPy modules [installed](https://docs.python.org/2/installing/index.html), and [ParaView](https://www.paraview.org/download/) installed on your computer.
+Note that this repository will only work with builds of ParaView that have python, currently the VR build does not have python included and we will describe some workarounds for sending data to the VR version on [these wiki pages](https://github.com/banesullivan/ParaViewGeophysics/wiki/Wiki-Contents#virtual-reality).

 From your command line:

 ```bash
 # Clone this repository